anksu2024/GraceCrawler/README.md

 (where available) into a json file with the provided format below.
 Each show should have it's data written into it's own json file, and each json file should be named by replacing all special characters (including spaces) in the title with underscores (_) and have a .json extension.
-You may use any language you would like to, but you must provide a README with instructions on how to run your code.
-Bonus points if the code can be run from the command line without an IDE.

-*** Please pay careful attention to rate limiting your solution.
+Tools and technologies: Eclipse IDE, Core Java

+Note:
-Wikipedia does enforce such standards and will block your program if you do not insert a reasonable (and possibly random) amount of time between fetching each individual show page.
+Wikipedia enforces rate limiting standards and blocks the program if a reasonable amount of time isn't inserted between fetching each individual show page.

-Metadata that should be extracted (if available):
+Metadata extracted (if available) in the following format:
  - Show title
  - Genre
  - Creators